Types of Grasslands in Oxfordshire

 The British National Vegetation Classification (NVC) is a system of classifying habitats according to the vegetation they contain.
 Unimproved neutral grassland, including hay meadows, is known under the National Vegetation Classification (NVC) system as MG5 grassland, and used to be considered the predominant type of old meadow and pasture in the lowlands across the UK.

-Lowland Calcareous Grassland
+Lowland Calcareous Grassland:

 Acidic Grassland:

-- Acid grassland can grade into Heathland mosaic: Lowland Heathland: of restricted distribution in Oxfordshire, associated with sandy soils such as those on the Mid-vale Ridge.
-Generally not flower rich, but important for rare plants and invertebrates.
-Sensitive to changes in nutrient status.
-Download the Shotover leaflet to find out more.
+Whilst often associated with acid grasslands, lowland heathland is not a grassland habitat as heather is the dominant species.
+There is little of this habitat in Oxfordshire, as it is associated with sandy soils such as those on the Mid-vale Ridge.
+Lowland heathland is generally not flower rich, but important for rare plants and invertebrates.
+Like acid grassland, it is also sensitive to changes in nutrient status.

 Tussocky grassland: